C-EO/autobuildservice/README.md

-# Automatic Build Service (armv7l binaries)
+# Automatic Build Service (armv7l and arm64 binaries)
-- DuckStation emulator
+- weekly Duckstation builds
-- box86 emulator
+- box86 builds (into a .deb)
 - more coming soon